True Mysticism vs. True Ignorance

 Namely, while certain top minds of science have come to the pivotal realization about consciousness and its tools---intent and emotion--- as a neglected factor in the universal equation of energy, mass, speed, and time---there is still a massive number of those who stay anchored to the logic of Newtonian reality.

-Their materialistic determinism and reductionism displays this somewhat pathetic inclination to label everything that appears outside their paradigm-box as "mysticism"---while they don't seem to even know what the word means.
+Their materialistic determinism and reductionism display this somewhat pathetic inclination to label everything that appears outside their paradigm-box as "mysticism"---while they don't seem to even know what the word means.
 Even its superficial resemblance to its root-word "mystery" should point to them at something "not known or understood".

 So, what do we call those who tend to sneer at something they don't know or understand?
 Ignorant, right?
 There seems to be a whole tsunami of such minds in the turbulent seas of thought, badmouthing a realm of advanced consciousness where the most significant dynamic exists outside their scope of five senses.